IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 	--phase=[pre_ocp|post_ocp|pre_cpd]                       To specify installation type

 	--host_type=[core|worker|master|bastion]                 To specify nodes to check (Default is bastion).
 	The valid arguments to --host_type are the names of the groupings of nodes listed in hosts_openshift

-	--compute=[worker|compute]                               To specify compute nodes as listed in hosts_openshift for kernel parameter checks (Default is worker)
+	--ocp_ver=[311]                               	 	 To specify openshift version (Default is 4.3).
+								 This option should be used if ocp version is 3.11 or machines in the cluster are not core machines"

 Example Script Calls: